 So there’s a long tradition of big, bold artistic choices.
 And recently, artistic director Kevin Moriarty has collaborated with other companies, like the Public Theater in New York.
 He’s developed and presented world premieres like ‘Stagger Lee’ and he’s brought in Broadway tryout after Broadway tryout.
 Some — ‘Moonshine: The ‘Hee-Haw Musical’ anyone? – I wish he hadn’t.

 But all that premiering and networking gets the word passed around the country – and especially in New York.
-The larger New York area – that means Hartford to Jersey and down to Philly – has a major portion of American Theater Critics Association members.
-You impress them, and you’re in.
+The larger New York area – that means Hartford to Jersey and down to Philly – has a major portion of the members of the American Theater Critics Association.
+You impress them, and you’re generally in.

 So I’m saying, it took decades of effort from hundreds of actors and artists (and, ahem, critics) – and all the pieces finally fell into place this year.
 It’s what Moriarty himself has graciously said.
 It’s really not his Tony.
 It’s a collective, cumulative award.